Parallel-in-Time/pySDC/pySDC/projects/PinTSimE/README.rst

 The battery drain model test case
 ---------------------------------
-This model is a simple example for system internal switching.
-This means that switching depends on system dynamics.
+This model is a simple example for system internal switching, which means switching depends on system dynamics.
+When the capacitor voltage drops below the reference value, the circuit switches to the voltage source.
+An illustration of the process is clarified in the plot below: The capacitor voltage drops down, and after switching the voltage value along the capacitor no longer changes.

 .. image:: ../../../data/battery_model_solution.png
     :width: 35%
     :align: center